vigilancer/pash/README.txt

 options are always two characters, first for `stdout` and second for `stderr`. for example, 'nt' means "redirect stdout to /dev/null and don't redirect stderr".

-there are special variant for each stream, 'd', which means 'default behaviour'. by default `pipeish` tryies to do what you expect from the same command when it runs in shell.
+there is a special variant for each stream, 'd', which means 'default behaviour'. by default `pipeish` tryies to do what you expect from the same command when it runs in shell.